alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

     > **Note:** Add it to the path environment variable, if needed.

-- Access to the Internet to download the third party dependencies, specifically: TensorFlow Lite Micro, Arm Ethos-U55 driver and CMSIS.
+- Access to the Internet to download the third party dependencies, specifically: TensorFlow Lite Micro, Arm Ethos-U55 NPU driver and CMSIS.
 Instructions for downloading these are listed under [preparing build environment](#preparing-build-environment).

 ## Build options